Just the mental model

 These are not mandatory next steps in the main spine.
 They are useful companion tracks when you want to go deeper into persistent assistants or credential boundaries.

-This stretch goal turns the late-game comparison into working code: a tiny gateway with channels, durable memory, skills, routing, scheduling, approvals, and logs.
+This optional extension turns the late-game comparison into working code: a tiny gateway with channels, durable memory, skills, routing, scheduling, approvals, and logs.

 This optional security side path adds a narrow local proxy so a host or agent can use model access without receiving the raw provider key directly.